Financial Advisor Elevator Pitch: Templates & Examples

 Many clients hate financial advisors because they feel their needs are not understood.
 They worry about not having enough money for retirement or how to save on taxes.
 Business owners often stress about stopping work without losing their life savings.

-These pain points show clients want more than advice; they seek solutions to real problems like tax planning and securing finances.
+These pain points show clients want more than advice.
+They want solutions to real problems like tax planning and securing finances.

 Clients tend to worry about saving more money and protecting their life savings from common pitfalls.